 Use the tat-create skill to turn API specs, OpenAPI docs, and endpoint notes into runnable tat files faster.

-Run tat suites from Test Explorer, use CodeLens in the editor, and keep API tests close to the files you are editing.
+Run tat suites from Test Explorer, use CodeLens in the editor, and get prompted for capture-derived values when running a single test.

 Works with Claude Code, Copilot CLI, Gemini CLI, and more